animagram-jp/.github/.github/CONTRIBUTING.md

 The following example uses Rust.
 When using a different stack, adapt it accordingly.

 - Use 4 spaces (0x20) for indentation.
+- State on the 1st line `// This file includes untranslated text (ja).` when needed.

 ### Naming

+Computers can fail to handle uppercase, full-width characters, and names starting with a digit.

 - **Single word naming is always best.**
 - **In many cases, it is preferable to use singular names rather than plural ones.**
+- Using abbreviations of common nouns for the purpose of reducing character count is prohibited.
 - Abbreviations follow the same rule as others.
-- State on the 1st line `// This file includes untranslated text (ja).` when needed.
+- When kebab-case is allowed, combine it with snake_case to clarify the relation between compound words: e.g., file-system_architecture
 - Follow the table below as much as possible, rather than the conventions of some stacks.

 | Category | Field | Rule | Description |